RayHightower/troop534/source/_posts/2014-09-13-scouts-pilot-openrov-underwater-robot.markdown

 Science is all about learning from experiments, whether the experiments are successful or not.
 Here are a few things learned during today's water venture:

 * The OpenROV thrusters can handle themselves very well, even in choppy water.
 * You never know how the lake might behave.
-Dress warm and wear waterproof boots!
+Dress warm and wear waterproof boots.
 * If the lake is choppy on the surface, the water is probably kicking up silt down below.
 Visibility might be limited.

 ###Next Time